Suzuki Logo

 Suzuki LogoSuzuki Logo PNG

-The Suzuki logo is the zigzags of the roads that the brand’s vehicles successfully overcome.
-The emblem belongs to hardy and strong machines that are not afraid of loads and always arrive at their destination first.
+The Suzuki logo is the zigzags of roads, which successfully overcome the cars of this brand.
+The emblem belongs to hardy and strong cars that are not afraid of loads and always arrive at the destination first.

 Suzuki: Brand overview

-Suzuki is an international transportation corporation that specializes in a wide range of wheeled vehicles.
-Its range includes various types of vehicles, ATVs, motorcycles, wheelchairs, and much more.
+Suzuki is an international transportation corporation that specializes in manufacturing a wide range of wheeled vehicles.
+Its range includes various types of cars, ATVs, motorcycles, wheelchairs, and more.
 The full name of the company is Suzuki Motor Corporation.
-It has been operating in the specialized market since 1909, founded by the industrialist Michio Suzuki.
-The head office is located in Minami-ku (Hamamatsu).
-The structure of the enterprise includes 35 factories located in 23 countries and 133 distribution centers operating in 192 states.
-In terms of car sales, the corporation is in the top 10 in the world.
-And in terms of the number of motorcycles sold, it ranks third in the Japanese market.
+It has been operating in the specialized market since 1909 when it was founded by industrialist Michio Suzuki.
+The head office is located in the city of Minami-ku (Hamamatsu).
+The structure of the company includes 35 plants located in 23 countries and 133 distribution centers operating in 192 countries.
+In terms of car sales, the corporation is among the top ten in the world.
+And by the number of motorcycles sold, it ranks third in the Japanese market.

 Meaning and History